oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 ### Upstreams Configuration

 `oauth2-proxy` supports having multiple upstreams, and has the option to pass requests on to HTTP(S) servers or serve static files from the file system.
-HTTP and HTTPS upstreams are configured by providing a URL such as `http://127.0.0.1:8080/` for the upstream parameter, this will forward all authenticated requests to the upstream server.
+HTTP and HTTPS upstreams are configured by providing a URL such as `http://127.0.0.1:8080/` for the upstream parameter.
+This will forward all authenticated requests to the upstream server.
 If you instead provide `http://127.0.0.1:8080/some/path/` then it will only be requests that start with `/some/path/` which are forwarded to the upstream.

 Static file paths are configured as a file:// URL. `file:///var/www/static/` will serve the files from that directory at `http://[oauth2-proxy url]/var/www/static/`, which may not be what you want.
 You can provide the path to where the files should be available by adding a fragment to the configured URL.
-The value of the fragment will then be used to specify which path the files are available at. `file:///var/www/static/#/static/` will ie. make `/var/www/static/` available at `http://[oauth2-proxy url]/static/`.
+The value of the fragment will then be used to specify which path the files are available at, e.g. `file:///var/www/static/#/static/` will make `/var/www/static/` available at `http://[oauth2-proxy url]/static/`.

-Multiple upstreams can either be configured by supplying a comma separated list to the `--upstream` parameter, supplying the parameter multiple times or provinding a list in the [config file](#config-file).
+Multiple upstreams can either be configured by supplying a comma separated list to the `--upstream` parameter, supplying the parameter multiple times or providing a list in the [config file](#config-file).
 When multiple upstreams are used routing to them will be based on the path they are set up with.

 ### Environment variables

-Every command line argument can be specified as an environment variable by prefixing it with `OAUTH2_PROXY_`, capitalising it, and replacing hypens (`-`) with underscores (`_`).
+Every command line argument can be specified as an environment variable by prefixing it with `OAUTH2_PROXY_`, capitalising it, and replacing hyphens (`-`) with underscores (`_`).
 If the argument can be specified multiple times, the environment variable should be plural (trailing `S`).